 The minutes of the meetings shall also record the results of written procedures that have been concluded between the previous and current meetings of CARACAL.

 The minutes shall contain a list of agreed actions to be taken, as well as relevant deadlines.
-A list of agreed actions and contact points for comments will be issued at the latest 7 calendar days after the meeting.’
+A list of agreed actions and contact points for comments will be issued at the latest 7 calendar days after the meeting.

+The minutes ofthe meetings in which CARACAL assists the Commission in the preparation of delegated acts shall contain the conclusions the Commission has drawn from the discussion, including how the Commission will take the experts’ views into consideration and how it intends to proceed.

 Without prejudice to Article 11, the draft minutes shall be made available to all participants of the meeting no later than six weeks after the meeting.
 Written comments shall be provided to the Secretariat within the specified deadline, which shall be a minimum of two weeks.
 The minutes shall be adopted at a following meeting or by written procedure.